- Federal Crimes

 It should also be noted that credit card fraud is often linked with identity theft.
 If the credit card information was received from a stolen purse or wallet, it is likely that other information from the cardholder was obtained, as well.
 With access to further information like your social security card, birthday, or address, there’s no telling the series of acts they could commit in the cardholder’s name.

 If a cardholder is the person committing credit card fraud, it is very likely that the act is intentional.
 Because fraud can be labeled as using a credit card that the holder knows to be expired or cancelled, it would mean that the holder purposely chose to attempt purchases with it.
 (There is little chance that the cardholder is unaware of the status of their card).
 However, that does imply that there are some incidents when a cardholder is falsely accused of fraud.
-This could happen simply because they were mistakingly thought that their card was authorized, when in fact, it was not.
+This could happen simply because they mistakenly thought that their card was authorized, when in fact, it was not.

 Credit card fraud can also occur if the cardholder is dishonest about online purchases.
 Commonly known as “friendly fraud,” this crime happens when a cardholder orders something online, receives the product, calls and requests a refund, but keeps the product.
 This allows for the cardholder to obtain products seemingly for “free,” because their money is being refunded, but they do not return the product.

 Similarly, using fake credit card information to sign up for free trials can also be considered fraud.
 Even if the cardholder has no intention of continuing the subscription past the free trial, the fake card will eventually get charged if it is not cancelled; and the subscription company will be disappointed not to receive the payment they deserve.